DeepthiSudharsan/btc-tweet-deviation/README.md

-# Cryptocurrency Tweet Analysis and its effect on Bitcoin Deviation
+# Tweet Analysis and its effect on Bitcoin Deviation

 ### Datasets Used